Anyass3/hyperdrive-fs-api/README.md

 ### put
-It has the same api with that of hyperdrive-next but checks if a file/folder exist at a path Because we should not have a file and a folder at the same location.
+It has the same api with that of hyperdrive-next but checks if a file/folder exist at a path because we do not want a file and a folder at the same path; and throws error there is conflict.
 Also resolves stats.

 ### del
 It has the same api with that of hyperdrive-next; but also resolves stats